lyteword/chspurgeon-tod/volume-7/psalm-142.md

 All, all is known to thee.— *Charlotte Elliott.*

 **Verse 3.** Although we as Christians possess the full solution of the problem of suffering, yet we frequently find ourselves in the position of Job, in regard to this or that particular affliction.
 There are sorrows so far reaching, so universal; there are losses so absolute, and blows so terrible and inexplicable, that it seems for a time as if we were wrapped in thickest gloom, and as if the secret of the Lord had not been revealed.
 Why was this man stricken, and that man spared?
 Why was such and such a being, in whom so many hopes centred, or who had already realised so many pleasant expectations, why was he withdrawn?
 Why was that other person left, a useless encumbrance to earth?
 Why was that voice, which found echo in so many hearts, suddenly silenced?
 Why have I been smitten?
 Why have I lost that which rendered my moral life beautiful and useful?
 Oftentimes the soul seems lost for awhile in thoughts which overwhelm it, it loses its foothold, it tumbles about helplessly amid the deep waters of affliction.
 It seems as if all were over.
 Do not believe it.
 Remember Job; you cannot go to greater lengths of despair than he, and yet God had pity on him.
 There is much comfort for you in this example of indescribable suffering, exasperated to the highest degree, and yet pardoned and consoled.
 Cling to the memory of this blessed fact as to a cable of deliverance, a board or a plank amidst the shipwreck.
-And then remember that affliction forms part of God's plan, and that he also asks you to manifest ready and absolute confidence in him.— *E. De Pressense, D.D., in "The Mystery of Suffering,"* 1869.
+And then remember that affliction forms part of God's plan, and that he also asks you to manifest ready and absolute confidence in him.— *E. De Pressense, D. D., in "The Mystery of Suffering,"* 1869.

 **Verse 3.** *They have privily laid a snare for me.* Snares on the right hand, and snares on the left: snares on the right hand, worldly prosperity; snares on the left hand, worldly adversity; snares on the right hand, flattery; snares on the left hand, alarm.
 Do thou walk in the midst of the snares: depart not from the way: let neither flattery ensnare thee, nor alarm drive thee off it.— *Augustine.*